-Mayor Tom McMasters an independent candidate for Congress
+Former Mayor Tom McMasters and 2016 independent candidate for Congress - now a political commentator

 Make sure Congress does its Job - Does it bother you when you hear the Fed might raises interest rates because people are starting to get a little more in their paychecks?
 You've heard it!
 Your politicians tell you they want people to get good paying jobs but then they set up a system where they give the Federal Reserve a mandate to prevent you from getting a raise.
 When the Fed raises interest rates it lowers salaries for the working class while encouraging higher pay for top executives.
 It also prevents new start up entrepreneurial business from getting loans, forcing them to sell out to large companies on the cheap.
 If the country needs to slow the economy, what is a better way?
 Structure the tax code so that the money causing inflation comes out of circulation and then goes to paying off the national debt.
 When Congress does its job we can have a productive economy without suppressing the wages of those of us that work and without forcing small businesses out of the market place.
 Make Congress do its job! (extended article)